Cyprus education institution registers Indian company for student recruitment

 Healy Consultants’ Mumbai office received notification that the account had been approved within the three weeks indicated, and over the course of the following two weeks they received (in sealed, separate envelopes) Internet banking and ATM card PIN numbers, which were then couriered in separate packages to the US.

-Healy Consultants completed all stages of the business setup to our Client’s satisfaction, and construction has started on the manufacturing facility in the Falta SEZ, with completion slated for May 2008.
+Healy Consultants completed all stages of the business setup to our Client’s satisfaction, and construction has started on the manufacturing facility in the Falta SEZ.
 Upon completion, it is likely that Healy Consultants will provide support services including recruitment of site managers; assistance with applications for tax exemption; assistance with obtaining reimbursement of Central Sales Tax (CST) on raw materials bought from domestic Indian suppliers; and assistance with filing tax returns.

 In addition, the company will be required to prepare a quarterly performance report once it begins production, and our Client has expressed his intention to outsource this to Healy Consultants on an ongoing basis.